The lady of the house let you go to the city with Charlotte the new maid yesterday? I thought she didn't want you being friends with her.

 Well, that's true.
 Someone had to go to the city with Charlotte.
 A young woman in the 19th century could never go alone.

 You had to buy some material so Charlotte can sew a gown for the lady of the house?
 Oh, there's a big dance coming up - like, a ball?

 Okay.
 What's the good news?

-A guy sitting across from you two in the stagecoach while you were travelling to the city seemed to like Charlotte?
+A guy sitting across from you in the stagecoach while you were travelling to the city seemed to like Charlotte?
 He couldn't take his eyes off her?
-And you kept nudging her in the ribs so she'd
+And you kept nudging her in the ribs so she'd talk to him?

 Um, yeah, but nope.
 I think you should just back off on this kind of thing with her.
 I really don't think she's ready for another relationship after being dumped by her fiancé.
 Besides, she hasn't even come to the point where she feels okay showing her disfigured hand to people.

 It was in 1847 when the J. S..
 Fry & Sons Company produced the first modern chocolate bar.
 The company became the largest commercial producer of chocolate in Britain.